11 Dec The Balcony Walk

 One of my favorite Oman Hikes: The Balcony Walk

-Oman’s diverse natural landscape ranging from mountains, gorges and wadis to coastlines, plantations and plateaux, makes it an excellent destination for experiencing the great outdoors.
+Oman’s diverse natural landscape ranging from mountains, gorges and wadis to coastlines, plantations and plateaus, makes it an excellent destination for experiencing the great outdoors.
 Hiking in Oman is adventurous, with a variety of levels of difficulty, from paths used by goats and donkeys to more established routes, providing a few hours’ stroll or a couple of days of epic trekking.
 The mountains never disappoint and the further off the beaten track you get, the more likely you are to find interesting villages, where people still live in much the same way as they always have.

 The Ministry of Tourism has gone to the effort of Marking and signposting paths all over the Hajar Mountains, making 100km of different grades of hiking trails accessible.